maierbn/opendihu/doc/sphinx/user/existing_examples.rst

 .. figure:: examples/model_schematic_fibers_contraction_with_tendons_precice.svg
   :width: 100%

 This example uses precice to couple the muscle and tendon solvers.
-The muscle material is incompressible hyperelastic, the tendon material is compressible hyperelastic.
+The muscle material is incompressible hyperelastic.
+The tendon material is compressible hyperelastic.
+Either an isotropic linear Saint-Venant Kirchhoff material or the anisotropic tendon material is used.
-There are different scenarios with different coupling schemes.
+There are different scenarios with different material models and different coupling schemes.

 Precice needs to be enabled in the `user-variables.scons.py` file.
+The example

 .. code-block:: bash